 The UN General Assembly designated January 27 — the anniversary of the liberation of Auschwitz-Birkenau — as International Holocaust Remembrance Day.
 On this annual day of commemoration, the UN urges every member state to honour the victims of the Nazi era and to develop educational programs to help prevent future genocides.
 The United Nations strives to remind the world of the lessons to be learned from the Holocaust so as to help prevent future acts of genocide.

-is a scholarly lecture presented in partnership with Congregation Beth Israel on the Sunday close to November 9th, marking the Nazi state sponsored “Night of Broken Glass” of November 9, 1938.
+is a scholarly lecture presented in partnership with Congregation Beth Israel on a date close to the anniversary of the Nazi state sponsored “Night of Broken Glass” of November 9, 1938.

 Yom Hashoah | Vancouver